 Use ASIN targeting when your product is disrupting a specific ASIN already on the market, or when you know which ASINs are commonly showing up alongside your product already in search.
 This is a much narrower reach than targeting a whole brand and should be used for more mature products that understand their competitors.

 Here are some methods you can implement to use for best Amazon PAT practices.

 The most obvious use of PAT is to attack your competitors and capture market share from them.
 If you have a clear picture of which brands or products are being considered against your own, advertise against them to see how you fare.

 Do your competitive research before you use this strategy.
 Look through the Search Term Report for ASINs from your auto-campaigns against which you are converting.
 Think twice about competing with products and brands with much better ratings and/or lower prices.
-You are likely to pay for browse behavior that never converts.
+You are likely to pay for browser behavior that never converts.
 On the flip side, find badly ranked or expensive competitors and attack them.